Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 • El Celler: Restaurant serving delicious Mediterranean food.
 We recommend the chupito de patates braves, carpaccio d’emperador (swordfish carpaccio), and the arròs negre de calamar (rice with squid ink).
 The staff is very friendly and professional.

-If you’re looking for fresh fish, we can’t recommend Restaurant l’Askata enough.
+And whenever we crave fresh fish, we go to L’Escata.
 The fish dishes are excellent.
 The fish is super fresh as they get it straight from the fishing boats mooring at the quay.
 As a bonus, you’ll enjoy dinner over fantastic views of the harbour!

 ⚠️ Important!

-We always suggest booking in advance, especially during high-season (summer).
+We always suggest booking in advance, especially during the high season (summer).
 We don’t want you to miss eating at one of those wonderful places!

 Fideuà at Cal Mariner